CHH/php-styleguide/php-styleguide.md

  * Lines should not have any trailing whitespace.
  * Put spaces around operators, such as `+`, `.`, `=`, etc.
  * Put a single space after the control statement's keyword.
+ * Use whitespace and intendation _consistently_ throughout the code.
  * You must not put spaces around the expressions inside brackets or parenthesis.

      ```php